Muriel Spark, a Hundred Years in her Prime

 The Driver’s Seat is one of the best examples of this.
 A truly unique novel, it is a metaphysical mystery in which we follow a young woman, Lise, as she takes steps that will bring her to her own murder, but we are led throughout to wonder why this is happening and whether or not our protagonist knows what she is doing.
 Spark tells the story almost all in the present tense, a trick few authors would attempt, but Spark pulls it off, giving us a sense that we are trapped in Lise’s present as she seems determined to arrive at a deathly future that we are depressingly aware of.
 There is a dreamlike quality to this psychologically unsettling book, made all the more so by the fact that we are never privy to Lise’s inner motivations or reflections.

-With almost a directly opposite approach, in The Prime of Miss Jean Brodie, Spark doesn’t differentiate between internal imagined conversations, and so while we are blocked out of Lise’s thoughts, here we are treated to the daydreams and fantasies of Sandy, one of Miss Brodie’s school girls.
+With almost a directly opposite approach, in The Prime of Miss Jean Brodie, Spark doesn’t differentiate between internal imagined conversations and reality, and so while we are blocked out of Lise’s thoughts, here we are treated to the daydreams and fantasies of Sandy, one of Miss Brodie’s school girls.
 Her thoughts, or more specifically the scenes she plays out in her head continually cut in and out of the conversations around her.
 We get a sense of the world from her perspective, but also Spark elevates the status of Sandy’s thoughts to the same level of importance as the world around her.
 What Sandy thinks, will ultimately impact the people around her in profound ways.

 Despite their differences, a device which both of these books share, and one which characterises a great deal of Spark’s work, is her not-entirely -linear narratives.
 Instead, Spark ricochets across timelines, particularly in the form of flash forwards.
 Spark leads us along her story when suddenly we are projected into the near future and with a sickening lurch she reframes the present with inevitability of this future.
 In introducing Lise, Spark describes her: